The Miz: Professional wrestling style and persona

 The Miz's finisher, per the reality television and Hollywood tie-ins to his character, is a full nelson facebuster dubbed the Skull Crushing Finale.
-He originally performed a swinging neckbreaker dubbed Mizard of Oz that he developed into a running knee lift followed by a neckbreaker slam, named the Reality Check, before abandoning both and adopting his current finisher in mid-2009.
+He originally performed a swinging inverted DDT dubbed Mizard of Oz that he developed into a running knee lift followed by a neckbreaker slam, named the Reality Check, before abandoning them both and adopting his new finisher in mid-2009.

-Having been associated with Ric Flair, The Miz occasionally performs Flair's submission hold, the figure-four leg lock.
-Since his storyline with Daniel Bryan, The Miz incorporated several of Bryan's moves, like the Yes!
+Having been associated with Ric Flair, the Miz occasionally performs Flair's submission hold, the figure-four leg lock.
+Since his storyline with Daniel Bryan, the Miz incorporated several of Bryan's moves, like the Yes!
 Kicks, which he nicknames the It Kicks.

-Criticism has been focused on the booking of The Miz's character.
+Criticism has been focused on the booking of the Miz's character.
 When he became a heroic character in late-2012, his turn was not well received by critics, who commented that Miz as a fan favorite was too similar to his villainous character because he was "still cocky, arrogant, and egotistical" while "pivoted toward calling out established heels" (villains).
 Other criticisms were that Miz was "juvenile", lacking of depth, "grating and not endearing to the audience" and that "there was not that moment when he officially turned and aligned his values with the audience's".
-After The Miz won the WWE Championship for the second time in February 2021, Zack Heydorn for Pro Wrestling Torch questioned the decision to give him the championship, writing that he had not been presented as "a credible professional wrestler in the ring", and complained his recent booking had not made him believable contender for a world championship.
+After the Miz won the WWE Championship for the second time in February 2021, Zack Heydorn for Pro Wrestling Torch questioned the decision to give him the championship, writing that he had not been presented as "a credible professional wrestler in the ring", and complained his recent booking had not made him believable contender for a world championship.
 He then concluded by saying that he "should be far away from the WWE Championship picture."
 Ryan Byers of 411Mania considered Miz to be a poor world champion, stating that he was "booked ridiculously weakly".
 Despite this disapproval towards his character, Miz has received praise for his promos and speaking ability.